 If you can help your German shepherd associate water with fun (or at least, not dangerous), you will have a better shot at swimming with your dog.

-German Shepherds Were Built for the Water?
+German Shepherds Were Built to Swim?

-Even though German shepherds weren’t bred specifically for swimming, they have several traits that make them naturally powerful swimmers.
+Even though German shepherds weren’t bred specifically for swimming, they have several physical traits that make them naturally powerful swimmers.

 - Long Limbs: With long, powerful limbs, German shepherds can move through water quickly.